evalplus/evalplus/README.md

 - `Base` is the `pass@k` for the original HumanEval
 - `Base + Extra` is the `pass@k` for the our **HumanEval+** (with extra tests)
 - The "k" includes `[1, 10, 100]` where k values `<=` the sample size will be used
+- A cache file named like `samples_eval_results.jsonl` will be cached.
+Remove it to re-run the evaluation

 ### MBPP+ (TBD)